What is the Downside of a Reverse Mortgage?

 Ironically, a lot of people who had forward or regular mortgages during the Great Recession went upside down when property values plummeted.
 An example would be your house is worth $400,000 but you owe the bank $450,000, hence, you are upside down.
 Because of the way a “reverse” loan is structured and paid back, it is easier for a borrower to become upside down with a reverse mortgage than with a forward mortgage.

 However, it is still unlikely this will occur because of how conservative reverse loans are.
-By conservative we mean the loan to value ratio (LTV – how much you borrow compared to how much the property is worth) with a reverse mortgage is LOW and therefore plenty of equity is leftover for the homeowner when the loan balance increases (instead of decreases).
+By conservative we mean the loan to value ratio (LTV – how much you borrow compared to how much the property is worth) with a reverse mortgage it’s LOW and therefore plenty of equity is leftover for the homeowner when the loan balance increases (instead of decreases).

 Why Does The Loan Balance Increase?